dmbarbour/glas/docs/GlasDesign.md

 ### Hashing?
 No.

-I don't want to choose any particular hash function.
+Choosing any particular hash function is very awkward.

 ### Pattern Matching?
 No.

+Structured pattern matching is very awkward to represent at this layer.

 It does not seem convenient to support pattern matching at the level of primitive operators.